cmiles74/docker-sheepshaver/README.md

 ### Macintosh Hard Drive File

 Sheepshaver can create a hard drive file for you through it's GUI interface.
-The default configuration in the "run" file disables this interface (that's easiest with day-to-day use), but you will want to enable it while you fiddle with the various settings.
-Change the flag in the "run" file and you can create the disk and get things working.
+After you get your drive created and everything running the way you like it, it may make sense to set the flag to hide the GUI at launch time.

 ### Installation Media